-This programme provides students with a unique opportunity to specialise in European private law, with a coherent set of courses covering the issues central to the Europeanisation of private law.
+A Master's programme on European civil and commercial law in context, this programme provides students with a coherent set of courses covering the issues central to the Europeanisation of private law.

 The central aim of this programme is to train a new generation of truly European private lawyers in developing a broad and deep understanding of the ongoing Europeanisation process and its dynamic.
 Private and commercial law questions are analysed from both a supranational and a comparative perspective.
 The strength of the programme is that it regards European private law as an existing and continuously developing multi-level system.
 Another central feature of this programme is that it integrates relevant insights from other disciplines (e.g. economics and politics).

 General deadline, applies to everyone.)

 Deadline applies if you do not have the same nationality as the university.)